mkejeiri/Events-sourcing/README.md

    //noAck: false => we care that the messages are safe on the queue and we want the message to be acknowledged
    //in case of the consumer crashes, the message is put back into the queue and eventually later
    //dispatched to the next idle worker.
-   //in case of the consumer succeeded, a Ack is sent back to the broker, message (successfully processed) is discarded
+   //in case of the consumer succeeded, a Ack is sent back to the broker, message
-   //from the queue and worker is ready to process another one. channel.BasicConsume(queue: PurchaseOrderQueueName, noAck: false, consumer: consumer);
+   //(successfully processed) is discarded from the queue and worker
+   //is ready to process another one. channel.BasicConsume(queue: PurchaseOrderQueueName, noAck: false, consumer: consumer);

    while (true)